 Filspari is available as 200mg and 400mg white to off-white, film-coated, modified oval tablets.

-The US Food and Drug Administration (FDA) granted accelerated approval to Filspari, based on the interim data from the ongoing Phase III clinical trial PROTECT in February 2023.
+The US Food and Drug Administration (FDA) granted accelerated approval to Filspari, based on interim data from the PROTECT Phase III clinical trial in February 2023.

-The drug also holds orphan drug designation for the treatment of IgAN and FSGS in the US and Europe.
+Filspari also holds an orphan drug designation for the treatment of FSGS in Europe.

 IgA nephropathy causes and symptoms

-Also called Berger’s disease, IgA nephropathy is a rare kidney disease where immunoglobulin A (IgA), a protein that helps the body in fighting infection, accumulates in the kidneys.
-The accumulation disrupts the kidney’s typical filtering processes, resulting in symptoms such as blood in the urine (haematuria), proteinuria, and a gradual decline in kidney function.
+Also called Berger’s disease, IgA nephropathy is a rare kidney disease where immunoglobulin A (IgA), a protein that helps the body fight infection, accumulates in the kidneys.
+The accumulation disrupts the kidney’s typical filtering processes, resulting in symptoms such as blood in the urine (haematuria), proteinuria and a gradual decline in kidney function.

 The symptoms of IgAN may not appear in the early years and can go unnoticed for many years.
 Symptoms most often appear before the age of 40 years.